 Teachers write comprehension question stems on each section of a beach ball.
+After reading a common passage the beach ball play can begin.
 Students can stand in a circle or remain at their seats.
 The teacher will begin by throwing the comprehension beach ball to a student, and whatever section the student's thumb lands on will be the question the student must answer about the text they are studying.